vjlab/resources/alignment1-introduction.md

 Fortunately, many of the tree-building methods (which the aligned sequences are fed into as input) are *fault tolerant*, i.e. they are quite resistant to the inteference of a few outliers while still managing to present the overall trend.
 For instance, maximum likelihood statistics or bootstrap support will mitigate the effects of a few outlier sequences (both methods involve recomputing a tree over and over again, using the same dataset, and selecting the most commonly occuring tree as the best one).

-For trees that are initially computed for the purposes of exploring the dataset, there's no maximum likelihood computation or bootstrap support, so how can we be confident that our single tree is sufficiently representative of the dataset?
+For trees that are initially computed for the purposes of exploring the dataset, especially if done using `FastTree`, there is usually no way to assess the correctness of the tree.

-(*Too jargony.
-Simplify*)

 Other biological considerations: